List of Boeing B-17 Flying Fortress variants: C-108 Flying Fortress

 Four B-17s were converted to serve as cargo carriers and V.I.P. transports under the designation C-108 Flying Fortress.
-(Many more served in the same roles under the designations CB-17 and VB-17, respectively.)
-The first of them, designated XC-108, was a B-17E partially stripped of military equipment and outfitted with various living accommodations.
+Many more served in the same roles under the designations CB-17 and VB-17, respectively.
+The first of them, designated XC-108, was a B-17E partially stripped of military equipment and outfitted for passengers.
 It served as a V.I.P. transport for General Douglas MacArthur.
-A similar conversion was made on a B-17F, which was redesignated YC-108.
+A similar conversion was made on a B-17F, designated YC-108.
 The third plane, designated XC-108A, was made to test the feasibility of converting obsolete bombers to cargo aircraft.
-B-17E 41-2595 was chosen for the conversion.
-Based in India, it ferried supplies over the Himalaya to the base for the B-29 Superfortress in Chengdu, China.
-It proved a difficult plane to maintain, due to lack of spare parts for the Cyclone engines, and was sent back to the United States, where it was based in Bangor, Maine, and flew a cargo route to Scotland until the end of the war.
+The B-17E chosen for the conversion was based in India, where it ferried supplies over the Himalaya to the base for the B-29 Superfortress in Chengdu, China.
+It proved a difficult aircraft to maintain, due to lack of spares for the Cyclone engines, and was returned to the United States, where it was based in Bangor, Maine, and flew a cargo route to Scotland until the end of the war.
 It was sold to a local dealer for scrap, but the airframe survived, and is currently being restored in Illinois.
-The final one was built under the designation XC-108B, and was used as a tanker to transport fuel from India to Chengdu.
+A final aircraft was built under the designation XC-108B, and was used as a tanker to transport fuel from India to Chengdu.

 F-9 Flying Fortress

 Several B-17s were converted to long-range photographic reconnaissance aircraft, designated F-9 Flying Fortress.
-(The F- is for 'foto' and is not be confused with the post-1948 use of F- for 'fighter'.)
+(The F was for 'foto' and is not to be confused with the use of F for 'fighter'.)

 The first F-9 aircraft were sixteen B-17Fs, with bombing equipment replaced by photographic equipment.
 Some of the defensive armament was kept.
-An uncertain number more were converted to a similar configuration to the F-9, but differed in minor details of their cameras, and received the designation F-9A.
+An uncertain number of additional airframes were converted to a similar configuration to the F-9, but differed in minor details of their cameras, and received the designation F-9A.
 Some of these, along with more B-17Fs, received further camera alterations and became the F-9B.
-The last variant designation was the F-9C, which was given to ten B-17G, converted in a similar fashion to the previous aircraft.
+The final model was the F-9C, which was given to ten B-17G, converted in a similar fashion to the previous aircraft.
 Those surviving in 1948 were initially redesignated RB-17G (R indicating 'reconnaissance').